What to do in Verona

 This was once the site of the Roman Forum and chariot races, but today it is a far more tranquil with a colourful flower and vegetable market and a wide variety of charming cafes, bars and restaurants.

 Nearby, you can climb the 283 steps to the top of the Lamberti Tower for lovely views across the rooftops.
 The tower is an 84-metre medieval bell tower that was completed in 1463.
-Skip the line with this e-ticket.
+You can access this with your Verona Card.

 Scaliger Tombs – Just around the corner from Piazza delle Erbe, are five Gothic funerary monuments that are considered some of the best examples of Gothic art in Italy.